Religion and Cremation

 If the body is to be cremated, Buddhist monks or the family will perform the last rites on the day of cremation.
-These rites include chanting of the Three Jewels, the Precepts, and some contemplative verses.
+These rites include chanting the Three Jewels, the Precepts, and some contemplative verses.
 This ceremony can be performed at the crematory prior to cremation.
-Once the cremation has taken place, the remains may be kept by the family, enshrined in a columbarium or scattered at sea.
+Once the cremation has taken place, the remains may be kept by the family, enshrined in a columbarium, or scattered at sea.

 In India, after a traditional Hindu cremation, the ashes are traditionally dispersed in the Ganges River in India.
 For the other Hindu believers around the world, if the cremation takes place outside of India, the family may arrange with various companies for shipment of the cremated remains to India, to be immersed in the Ganges River.
-Alternatively, Hindus are using other rivers as acceptable substitutes for the Ganges River.
+Alternatively, Hindus use other rivers as acceptable substitutes for the Ganges River.

 While cremation is the traditional choice for someone of the Hindu faith, saints, holy men and children are exempted from the requirement to be cremated.
 Saints and holy men are considered to have already achieved a degree of holiness and detachment from the body.
 Instead, they are buried in the lotus position.
 Children are also considered to have less of a detachment to the body.